-Born and bred in Chamonix, France, which is often described as the mountaineering capital of the world, Sebastien Gros fell in love with the mountains at a young age.
+Born and bred in Chamonix, France, often described as the mountaineering capital of the world, Sebastien Gros fell in love with the mountains at a young age.
 Following in his grand-father's footsteps as a 'guide' he started skiing before he could walk and competed in cross-country ski races in his teens.
 He moved to the south of France to study and has travelled extensively around the world.
-For Seb the mountains are a 'way of life' and he knows the Chamonix trails like the back of his hand.
 He has a Masters in Sport, Tourism and Local Development and is qualified as both an 'Accompagnateur en Moyenne Montagne', which is the French version of the International Mountain Leader, and as an Alpine Ski Instructor.
 He is passionate about trail running as it allows him to explore new places, and he has run the famous GR20 in Corsica, in the Swiss Alps, Mallorca, the South of Spain, and off the beaten track in France.
-When he is not in the mountains, Seb lectures in 'mountain environment' to high school students to prepare them to become future hiking guides.
-He is very well qualified to enhance your mountain adventure with his knowledge of the flora and fauna of the Alps.
+Seb also lectures in 'mountain environment' to high school students to prepare them to become hiking guides.
+He is well qualified to enhance your mountain adventure with his knowledge of the flora and fauna of the Alps.